boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 Description:
 : Observed ExID in an Experimental option (EXP, Kind=127) or an UNSAFE Experimental option (UEXP, Kind=254).
+: A basicList of udpExID is used to report udpSafeExIDList and udpUnsafeExIDList values.

 Abstract Data Type:
 :  unsigned16